-Pit Bulls vary pretty significantly in terms of size.
-The smallest individuals may only weigh 40 pounds or so, while the largest individuals may reach 75 pounds or more.
+Different types of Pit Bulls vary in size pretty significantly.
+The smallest Pit Bull may only weigh 40 pounds or so, while the largest individuals may reach 75 pounds or more.
 Rarely, Pit Bulls may reach even larger sizes, although such giant individuals are often susceptible to joint problems.

-Siberian Huskies are one of the world’s oldest dog breeds, and they still resemble their ancestors who were first created hundreds of years ago.
-Initially developed to drag sleds across the snow, Huskies were originally created by the Chukchi people of eastern Siberia.
+The Siberian Husky is one of the world’s oldest dog breeds, and they still resemble their ancestors who were first created hundreds of years ago.
+Initially developed to drag sleds across the snow, the Siberian Husky was originally created by the Chukchi people of eastern Siberia.

 Like many other sled-pulling breeds, Siberian Huskies usually get along well with other dogs.
 They’re usually friendly with people too, although they can be a bit rambunctious with young children, so caution is warranted.
 Huskies are usually easy to housetrain, but basic obedience is another matter entirely.
 Huskies have a stubborn and independent nature, which can make training challenging.

-Huskies are generally healthy dogs, but cataracts are pretty common in this breed.
-This is a shame, as one of the things that draws people to Huskies is their beautiful eyes, which are often blue or green.
+Huskies are generally healthy dogs, but eye problems such as cataracts are pretty common in this breed.
+This is a shame, as one of the things that draw people to Huskies is their beautiful eyes, which are often blue or green.
 In some cases, they’ll even have eyes of two different colors.

 Huskies are medium to large dogs, who vary quite a bit in size.
 Small females may barely exceed 35 pounds or so, but large males occasionally reach or exceed 70 pounds in weight.